Suffering from chronic knee pain when running?

 - ACL & MCL tears

 *Disclosure: This post may contain affiliate links that at no additional cost to you.
 I only recommend products I’d use myself and all opinions expressed here are my own.

-Also known as patellofemoral pain syndrome in the medical circles, by far, this is one of the most common athletic injuries of all times.
+Also known as patellofemoral pain syndrome in the medical circles, by far, this is one of the most common cause of knee pain when running.
+It’s also of the most widespread injuries of all times.

 Runners knee makes ups roughly 30 percent of all running ailments according to research.